1. What is a birth center?

 8. Why a birth center in Detroit?

 Birth center care improves birth outcomes, increases satisfaction – and, if it is culturally responsive, can make a life or death difference for people of color by reducing disparities in care.
-There are over 345 birth centers in the United States, six in Michigan, and zero in Detroit.
+Yet communities of color are least likely to have access to birth center care.
+Of the more than 384 birth centers in the United States, less than 5% are owned or led by Black, Indigenous and people of color.
+There are no Black-led birth centers in Michigan, and there are zero birth centers in the city of Detroit.
 Detroiters deserve the option of birth center care.
-See The Case for a Birth Center in Detroit.

 9. Why a birth center now?